Deep Learning Enhances Cochlear Implant Speech Recognition

 Study: Employing deep learning model to evaluate speech information in acoustic simulations of Cochlear implants.
 Image Credit: Peakstock/Shutterstock.com

-The researchers from the USA aimed to provide a more efficient and cost-effective approach to understanding speech processing in individuals with hearing impairments, particularly in challenging listening environments.
+The researchers from the US aimed to develop a more efficient and cost-effective way to understand speech processing in individuals with hearing impairments, particularly in challenging listening environments.

 Advancement in Cochlear Implant Technology